-Desire2Learn (D2L), is the college's web-based learning management system for all courses.
+Desire2Learn (D2L) is the college's web-based Learning Management System for all courses.
 D2L is designed to create a rich online learning environment for students.
-The D2L system provides a platform for instructors to post course documents and other content, assignments, and exams, as well as collaborative learning experiences such as discussion forums.
+The D2L system provides a platform for instructors to post course documents and other content, assignments, and exams, as well as provide students with collaborative learning experiences such as discussion forums.
+It also allows students to access additional resources beyond the classroom such as NPRC's Career Services Discovery Hub and Student Orientation.